dangwenbo/Video-Auto-Wipe/README_EN.md

 <br/><br/><br/><br/>
 # Follow-up plan
 &emsp;&emsp;This project is currently only a short-term attempt.
-The released model is a rough training result (trained roughly on the mixed data set).
+The released model is a rough training result (trained roughly on the mixed data set), maybe I will follow up on this project sometime later.
 There are still many more interesting tasks about video inpainting, such as sensitive content (pornography, violence, etc.) erasing, advertisement erasing, designated person/object erasing, background person erasing, etc., as long as you can find scenes with pixel predictions where "video erasure" can show its great ability~<br/>
 <p align="center">
 	<img src="https://github.com/a312863063/Video-Auto-Wipe/blob/main/pics/undo.png" alt="Sample" width="640" >
 </p>